arunkumar-30/20KT1A0593-ARUNKUMAR/company profile/README.md

 *Change directory to companyprofile* cd companyprofile

---> open index.html (place html code in this file)
+--> open index.html (place html code in this file).
---> open style.js (place css code in this file)
+--> open style.js (place css code in this file).
---> open script.js (place java script in this file)
+--> open script.js (place java script in this file).

 *Output*